prosper00/GRiP-duino/README.md

   This code only supports two devices, mostly because I only HAVE two to test with.
 Also, we're already taxing the atmega with two devices.

-  I measured this taking about 4.5ms per cycle through loop(), which means we're reporting at 220Hz with two gamepads connected, for a refresh rate of 110Hz for each gamepad.
-This seems sufficient, and is doubtless (much) faster than original '90s hardware (and software) would have used.
+  I measured this taking about 220usec per cycle through loop(), which means we're reporting at 4500Hz with two gamepads connected, for a refresh rate of 2250Hz for each gamepad.
+This seems sufficient :) so I'm not planning on implementing any further optimizations.
+This is about 3500ops per poll, which seems reasonable.

   I have no idea what will happen with gamepads in non-grip mode.